-We had a meeting with WRRI's data manager and the "Ground water level and storage changes - Regions of New Mexico" project group (and the other groups working on similar data types) to develop a common data platform for sharing water level change component of the Statewide Water Assessment.
-We have been discussing the development of analysis capabilities into water level databases to support this project.
+We had a meeting with the "Ground water level and storage changes - Regions of New Mexico" project group to communicate our progress and compare our results, which supports standardization of data for the Statewide Water Assessment.

 10. Provide two PP slides that provide summary information on your project appropriate for viewing by state legislators: